jingren-liu/jingren-liu.github.io/_pages/about.md

   - /about.html
 ---

 I am Jingren Liu, currently a Research Fellow at the [NUS (Chongqing) Research Institute](http://en.nusricq.cn/).
 I obtained my Ph.D. from the Institute of Operations Research and Analytics (IORA) at the National University of Singapore (NUS), where I was fortunate to be advised by Professors [Mabel Chou](https://discovery.nus.edu.sg/906-chengfeng-chou/about) and [Hanzhang Qin](https://hanzhangqin.com/).

+My research focuses on leveraging causal inference, machine learning, and optimization to improve decision-making in operations.
+Specifically, I develop data-driven methodologies to estimate counterfactuals, model complex operational environments, design rigorous experiments, and ultimately inform high-quality decisions.
+My work has applications in e-commerce, pricing, finance, and supply chain management.

 Working Papers
 ======